Final Week Before Your Race: To-Do List & Running Tips

 Now is not the right time for experiments.
 Opt for foods you know your body can tolerate and avoid new stuff.
 Check out the new Indian place around the corner after race day.
 You don’t want to upset your stomach!

-Prepare for the energy dips during your run with power cookies.
-They’re made of oats, chia seeds and bananas & provide you with lots of energy.
-Put them in a small bag and bring them along in your pocket, sports armband or waistband.
+Prepare for the energy dips during your run with a granola bar.
+They’re made of nuts, seeds, oats, and bananas & provide you with lots of energy.
+Put a small one in a bag and bring it along in your pocket, sports armband or waistband.
 Take a few minutes to make them 3 days ahead of race day.

 2 days to go: Final planning